 Judith Jamison is a living legend of the arts

 When JUDITH JAMISON was handed the reigns of the legendary dance company by Alvin Ailey in 1989, who personally chose her to succeed him, she was given a company months away from bankruptcy.
 Under her tutelage, in the 21 years that followed, Jamison brought the company to unprecedented heights, including two historic engagements in South Africa and a 50-city global tour to celebrate the Company’s 50th anniversary.
 She also was able to realize her vision of a permanent home for the company with the development of Ailey's $54 million dance studio and school in New York City.
 An icon of the arts, Jamison is the recipient of numerous awards and honors, among them an Emmy Award, an American Choreography Award, the Kennedy Center Honor, a National Medal of Arts, a “Bessie” Award, the Phoenix Award, and the Handel Medallion.
 She was also listed in TIME's 100 Most Influential People and honored by First Lady Michelle Obama at the first White House Dance Series event.
-In 2015, she became the 50th inductee into the Hall of Fame at the National Museum of Dance.
+She was the 50th inductee into the Hall of Fame at the National Museum of Dance, and was also honored with the Living Legend Award by BET, delivering an awe-inspiring acceptance speech to thunderous applause and heartfelt laughter at the star-studded Black Girls Rock awards ceremony.
 Jamison continues to dedicate herself to promoting the arts, and shares with audiences her remarkable, empowering insights and anecdotes on overcoming adversity, leadership, and finding one's passion.
 She has addressed audiences nationwide, each time receiving rave reviews such as: "I just wanted to let you know that the day yesterday with Ms. Jamison was spectacular.
 She is such a light and the campus community had an incredible time with her."
 (Bucknell University).
-Just recently she was honored with the Living Legend Award by BET, delivering an awe-inspiring acceptance speech to thunderous applause and heartfelt laughter at the star-studded Black Girls Rock awards ceremony.

 Judith Jamison joined Alvin Ailey American Dance Theater in 1965 and quickly became an international star.
 Over the next 15 years, Mr. Ailey created some of his most enduring roles for her, most notably the tour-de-force solo Cry.
 During the 1970s and 80s, she appeared as a guest artist with ballet companies all over the world, starred in the hit Broadway musical Sophisticated Ladies, and formed her own company, The Jamison Project.
 She returned to Alvin Ailey American Dance Theater in 1989 when Mr. Ailey asked her to succeed him as Artistic Director.
 In the 21 years that followed, she brought the Company to unprecedented heights – including two historic engagements in South Africa and a 50-city global tour to celebrate the Company’s 50th anniversary.
 Ms. Jamison is the recipient of numerous awards and honors, among them a prime time Emmy Award, an American Choreography Award, the Kennedy Center Honor, a National Medal of Arts, a “Bessie” Award, the Phoenix Award, and the Handel Medallion.
 She was also listed in “TIME 100: The World’s Most Influential People” and honored by First Lady Michelle Obama at the first White House Dance Series event.
 Last year, she became the 50th inductee into the Hall of Fame at the National Museum of Dance.